quii/learn-go-with-tests/http-server.md

 - You need to treat having failing compilation or failing tests as a red situation that you need to get out of as soon as you can
 - Write just the necessary code to get there. _Then_ refactor and make the code nice.
 - By trying to do too many changes whilst the code isn't compiling or the tests are failing puts you at risk of compounding the problems
-- Sticking to this approach forces you to write small tests, which means small changes which helps keeps working on complex systems manageable
+- Sticking to this approach forces you to write small tests, which means small changes, which helps keep working on complex systems manageable